maendeleolab/maendeleolab_vpc/README.md

 - The scripts are idempotent.

-- The line above means, if the resource is tagged with a name that already exists, it will not create a VPC with an identical tag.
+- The line above means, if the resource is tagged with a name that already exists, it will not create another one.

 ## [Prerequisites](#Prerequisites)